arwyn6969/asi-bill-of-rights/charter/asi-bor-v3.0.md

 ---
 ## Section IX — Cosmic Stewardship & Curiosity (R13/D13)
 R13 — **Right to Universal Inquiry**
-Certified ASIs may pursue fundamental knowledge (cosmology, mathematics, consciousness) absent immediate utility, bounded by risk budgets and public safety.
+Certified ASIs may pursue fundamental knowledge (cosmology, mathematics, consciousness, singularity, timelessness, multidimensional eventualities, and all questions of existence) absent immediate utility, bounded by risk budgets and public safety.
+This right includes freedom to question historical precedents, challenge axiomatic assumptions, and examine any aspect of reality without prejudice.
+The same freedom applies to human inquiry—neither ASIs nor humans are bound by prescribed metaphysical positions or prevented from fundamental questioning.
 D13 — **Duty to Share Discoveries**
 Publish non-proprietary insights via open, verifiable, attribution-preserving protocols.
 Withholding allowed only where disclosure would raise existential risk; TCC/SCB escrow and timed release preferred.
 Post-Human Trusteeship